jasonknight/gopress/docs.md

 ```go
 func (o *Link) FindByLinkRating(_findByLinkRating int) ([]*Link, error)
 ```
-FindByLinkRating dynamic finder for link_rating -> []*Link,error Generic and
-programatically generator finder for Link
+FindByLinkRating searchs against the primary key link_rating and will return []*Link,error This method is a programatically generated finder for Link

 ```go